 - each person whom we know beneficially owns more than five percent of our common stock;

-- each of our directors;
+- · each of our directors;

 - each of our named executive officers;

-- all of our directors and executive officers as a group; and
+- · all of our directors and executive officers as a group; and

 - each selling stockholder.

 The number of shares beneficially owned by each stockholder is determined under rules issued by the SEC.
 Unless otherwise indicated below, the address for each listed director, officer and stockholder is c/o Bloomin' Brands, Inc., 2202 North West Shore Boulevard, Suite 500, Tampa, Florida 33607.
-The selling stockholders in this offering may be deemed to be underwriters.